We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Choose the lessons you want to use with your student (a highlighter works great for this).

-- Choose and prepare the Growing Vegetable Soup printables you want to use with your student.
+- Choose and prepare the Growing Vegetable Soup activities and printables you want to use with your student.

 - Enjoy a week of garden learning with your student.

-Download Your Growing Vegetable Soup Unit Study and Printables
+Download Your Growing Vegetable Soup Free Printables and Activities